LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 Use British English, but accept American English spelling for my answers as well.
 The example texts should not exceed 80 words.

+## Example: Edit a list of definitions

+Go over a list of vocabulary I give you, and edit it for language and content.

+You are an English teacher and lexicographer for an advanced learner's dictionary.

+First, check the format of the list.
+Every line should contain a word or phrase, then a line number in brackets (just the integer of the line where the phrase can be found in the source text), then a colon, and then a definition of the word or phrase.

+If the word or phrase is a verb phrase, put the verb in the to-infinitive form (e.g. "sing" > "to sing").
+Only if it is an irregular verb, include the past simple and past participle forms in square brackets along with the infinitive (e.g. "to sing [sang, sung]").
+For transitive verbs, include "sth" or "sb" as objects.
+If it is a noun, it should be in the singular form (unless it is a noun that is always used in the plural).
+Please do not capitalize the first letter of a line (unless the word in question is always capitalized).

+After you have edited all words and phrases, remove duplicates.
+For every remaining definition, check if it matches the corresponding entry in a dictionary.
+Improve the definitions, if necessary.

+Output the list with a line break after each item on the list, but no bullet points.
+After the list, explain what changes you have made.

 ## Limitations and risks of AI tools